Vallas sues consultant who allegedly defrauded campaign out of $680,000

 In a statement, Vallas said he was “disappointed in the outcome of a hard-fought campaign” but didn’t address the damning allegations directly.

-“During an independent review of the Vallas for Mayor raise and spend, and as we prepared to file our report with the Illinois State Board of Elections, we flagged a pattern of payments to a vendor which are not in dispute,” he said.
+“During an independent review of the Vallas for Mayor raise and spend, and as we prepared to file our report with the [Illinois] State Board of Elections, we flagged a pattern of payments to a vendor which are now in dispute,” he said.

+In a text message to the Sun-Times, Enyia denied the allegations and said his attorney would provide a more detailed statement this week.

 A series of allegedly fraudulent payments